apache/activemq-artemis/docs/user-manual/en/examples.md

 JMS Context
 -----------

-The `jms-context` example shows how to send and receive a message to a JMS Queue using Apache ActiveMQ Artemis by using a JMS Context.
+The `jms-context` example shows how to send and receive a message to/from an address/queue using Apache ActiveMQ Artemis by using a JMS Context.

 A JMSContext is part of JMS 2.0 and combines the JMS Connection and Session Objects into a simple Interface.